Agenda

 • Billboards and advertisements

-• Sharing the website with friends and family
+• Sharing this website with friends and family

 • In-person protests and awareness events